jiangqn/Empirical-Studies-for-Natural-Language-Processing/README.md

 # Empirical-Studies-for-Natural-Language-Processing
-A resources list of empirical studies for natural language processing.
+A resources list of empirical studies and investigations for natural language processing.

 - **[ACL-18]** How Much Attention Do You Need?
 A Granular Analysis of Neural Machine Translation Architectures. [[paper]](https://www.aclweb.org/anthology/P18-1167.pdf)